ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 important.
 Yet the academic Tolkien himself who almost single-handedly brought to critical attention the importance of Beowulf as literature, a living document of the Anglo-Saxon world colliding head-on with Christianity.
-And LotR (in fact most of his work) is all about collisions: that between races, cultures, languages and ethos.
+And LOTR (in fact most of his work) is all about collisions: that between races, cultures, languages and ethos.
 But apparently this isn't obscure enough, interesting enough, or just plain too popular enough.

+Post-modernism has been an excuse for bad criticism for too long, because the critics are not held to account enough for not applying it rigorously.
+If Tolkien is to be fairly critiqued, where is the postmodernist to do it?

 There are lots of books to enjoy without requiring the permission of literary critics, and their function as guides to the underlying intentions of literary